Health & Safety

 - We are allowing apparel and footwear try-ons, but all returned or tried on items will be quarantined for a minimum of 24-48 hours after the fact for the safety of the next customer.

-- Our dining rooms are open in Texas.
+- Our dining rooms are open.

 - Customers are required to wear protective face coverings, except while seated and dining.